praveensripati/001-mcafee-aws-dev-workshop/010-EKS, ECS/020-ecs-ec2.md

 1. Navigate to the bottom of the screen and click on `Configure via JSON`.\
 ![](images/configure-via-json.png)

 1. Copy the task definition from the `ecs-task-definition-ec2.json` file and paste it.
 Click on `Save`.
 Click on `Create`.
 Here the task definition is using an `httpd` image, but the image which has uploaded to the ECR can also be used.
+Check `ecs-task-definition-ec2-from-ecr.json` for more details.

 1. Navigate to the `Clusters` tab and click on `Create Cluster`.\
 ![](images/create-ecs-cluster.png)